Equities Extend Gains As Stimulus Bets Roll In - UrduPoint

 Equities Extend Gains As Stimulus Bets Roll In

-Global stock markets mostly rose Friday at the end of a strong week for equities, with Frankfurt and Wall Street continuing a record-breaking run as investors set their sights on a huge US stimulus package

-London, (UrduPoint / Pakistan Point News - 8th Jan, 2021 ):Global stock markets mostly rose Friday at the end of a strong week for equities, with Frankfurt and Wall Street continuing a record-breaking run as investors set their sights on a huge US stimulus package.
+London, Jan 8 (UrduPoint / Pakistan Point News - 8th Jan, 2021 ) :Global stock markets mostly rose Friday at the end of a strong week for equities, with Frankfurt and Wall Street continuing a record-breaking run as investors set their sights on a huge US stimulus package.

-The dollar traded mixed as data showed the US economy shed 140,000 jobs in December, a sign the recovery from the pandemic's damage has stalled.
+The Dollar traded mixed as data showed the US economy shed 140,000 jobs in December -- the first drop since April -- in a sign the recovery from the pandemic's damage has stalled.

 "Today's nonfarm payrolls shouldn't make too much difference to sentiment as investors are only really focussed on the path forward with vaccines and stimulus," noted Neil Wilson, chief analyst at Markets.com.